dikortis/LetsTalkETC/Episodes/Episode_5.md

 of the monetary policy
-Bitcoin to some investors you have to recognize those people are very conservative they're they're much less impulsive than my rent or right putting money into the Dow okay here's a direct quote from Barry Silbert from the meetup the Dow he says and here's the quote that was to me the final nail in the coffin of the etherium investment bates
+Bitcoin to some investors you have to recognize those people are very conservative they're much less impulsive than my rent or right putting money into the Dow okay here's a direct quote from Barry Silbert from the meetup the Dow he says and here's the quote that was to me the final nail in the coffin of the ethereum investment bates
 Silbert says you have to understand that i spend easily 25% of my time with institutional investors and hedge funds